-Amitava Krishna Dutt is Professor of Economics and Political Science at the University of Notre Dame.
+Amitava Krishna Dutt is professor emeritus of economics and political science at the University of Notre Dame.
 Dutt's areas of specialization are macroeconomic theory, development economics, international economics, political economy and international political economy.
 His current research focuses on global uneven development and globalization, models of growth and distribution, consumption and happiness, and the political economy of war and peace.
 He previously served as chairperson of the Economics Department at Notre Dame.

 Growth and income distribution; development; international economics; political economy; international political economy; macroeconomics